ekoori/TaskMaster/README.md

 ### Common Issues

-- **Database Connection Issues**: Verify your PostgreSQL service is running and the connection string is correct
 - **OpenAI API Errors**: Check your API key is valid and has not expired
 - **Taskwarrior Not Found**: Ensure Taskwarrior is properly installed and available in your system's PATH